Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ---

-### 2.1 In One Sentence

-**Sensory-friendly research design** helps individuals affected by fungal problems to identify struggles they previously *could not articulate*, thereby empowering marginalized groups to voice their perspectives.

-### 2.2 In-depth interview and Ethnographic fieldwork with patients
+### 2.1 In-depth interview and Ethnographic fieldwork with patients

 #### Motivation (Why We Do This)